allenmr/communicatehealth.github.io/_posts/2018-03-19-images-for-responsive.md

 The easiest way to reduce the file size is to also reduce the image quality slightly.
 Reducing it down to 60-80% will not make a noticeable visual difference to the user, but it can cut the file size way down.

+## What about images for social media?

+We've got you covered there too!
+Check out this handy <a href="https://communicatehealth.github.io/social-media-images/" target="_blank">Social Media Image Sizer</a> on our blog to help you figure out what size to make images for Facebook, Twitter, YouTube, LinkedIn, and Pinterest.